hexojs/site/source/zh-tw/docs/front-matter.md

 `categories` | 分類（不適用於分頁）|
 `permalink` | 覆蓋文章網址 |
 `disableNunjucks` | Disable rendering of Nunjucks tag `{{ }}`/`{% %}` and [tag plugins](/docs/tag-plugins) when enabled

+### 佈局

+The default layout is `post`, in accordance to the value of [`default_layout`]((/docs/configuration#Writing)) setting in `_config.yml`.
+When the layout is disabled (`layout: false`) in an article, it will not be processed with a theme.
+However, it will still be rendered by any available renderer: if an article is written in Markdown and a Markdown renderer (like the default [hexo-renderer-marked](https://github.com/hexojs/hexo-renderer-marked)) is installed, it will be rendered to HTML.
+[Tag plugins](/docs/tag-plugins) are always processed regardless of layout.

 ### 分類和標籤